Good animal welfare depends on three components:

 Welfare issues for pigs

-In much of the world it is common for a pregnant sow to be kept in a sow stall (also called a gestation crate) for the whole of her 16-week gestation period.
-A sow stall is a metal crate or cage, usually with a bare slatted floor, which is so narrow that the sow cannot turn around and can only stand up and lie down with difficulty.
+In much of the world it is common for a pregnant sow to be kept in a sow stall (also called a 'gestation crate') for the whole of her 16-week pregnancy.
+A sow stall is a metal cage – usually with a bare concrete/slatted floor – which is so narrow that the sow cannot turn around, and she can only stand up and lie down with difficulty.

 Sow stall conditions

 Sow stalls are still in use illegally in some EU Member States.

 Sow stalls also increase abnormal behaviour such as sham chewing and bar-biting, indicating severe frustration and stress, and sows in crates can exhibit behaviour likened to clinical depression.
 Feed is often restricted during pregnancy, causing chronic hunger and increasing the level of frustration.

 Sow stalls are illegal in Sweden and the UK.
 Their use is limited in the EU, with a partial ban enforced from 2013.
 However it is still permitted for sows to be kept in sow stalls from weaning of the previous litter until the end of the first 4 weeks of pregnancy.
 They are being phased out in certain states in the US and in New Zealand, and there is a voluntary industry agreement to phase out their use in Australia.
 A number of food producing companies are starting to phase them out voluntarily on animal welfare grounds, due to consumer pressure.